Best Cheap Laptops

-- All-aluminum body gives quality look and feel.
+- All-aluminum body gives a quality look and feel.

-- Has an SSD flash drive and more on-board storage than many other cheap laptops.
+- SSD flash drive and more on-board storage than many other cheap laptops.

-- Offers full array of USB ports, from USB 2.0 to USB-C.
+- Full array of USB ports, from USB 2.0 to USB-C.

-- Fingerprint reader adds extra level of security.
+- Fingerprint reader adds an extra level of security.

-- Responsive trackpad works better than those found on many other budget systems, according to reviewers.
+- Responsive trackpad works better than most, according to reviewers.

 - Battery life is just average.